-Bareboats are THE way to get out on the water and live the yachtie-tottie lifestyle without having to be a Formula One driver or own a coal mine.
+Bareboats are an awesome way to get out on the water and live the yachtie-tottie lifestyle without having to be a Formula One driver or own a coal mine.
 You could cruise along Whitehaven Beach, explore the Ngaro Aboriginal Sea Trails, climb to the top of Whitsunday Peak or just drop anchor and watch the sun go down as your rib-eye steak sears on the barbeque beside you.
 To find out more on how to bareboat The Whitsundays, see our guide.

 What’s the damage?
-A bareboat charter with Queensland Yacht Charters costs around $55 per person, per day for a 39-foot mono-hull (based on a seven day charter).
+A bareboat charter with Queensland Yacht Charters costs around $65 per person for a group of eight.